As an overall disappointing year for gold and silver markets winds to a close, metals investors are looking ahead to 2022.

 The dynamic that played out last year, in which precious metals markets were largely absent from the inflation scene, seems unlikely to repeat.
 They have a lot of catching up to do.

-Low spot prices actually make the fundamental case for gold and silver stronger.
+Low spot prices make the fundamental case for gold and silver stronger.
 Low prices for mined products mean miners have less incentive or ability to ramp up production in the face of rising demand.

 The Silver Institute forecasts a supply deficit for the physical silver market in 2022.